Bayesian Epistemology

 Rational Polarization: Why the Literature Solved the Wrong Problem

-I. Wolfson — Under review at Social Epistemology
+I. Wolfson — 2026

 Argues that the Bayesian polarization literature asked the wrong question.
 "How can rational agents diverge given common evidence?" presupposes common evidence — but partisan media ecosystems violate this premise at scale.
 The convergence theorems fail not because of subtle cognitive mechanisms but because their central assumption is empirically false.
 Twenty years of cognitive interventions failed because they target the wrong failure mode.